Ch4t4r/Nebulo/README.md

 # Cloning
 Feel free to clone this software.
 However, there are a few things to notice:
 - This app uses some of my own libraries which are only accessible when logged into this GitLab instance.
 Signing up is free and no tracking is in place.
-   - These libraries are distributed using an Artifactory server.
-This server is not public, but I do hand out credentials on request.
+   - These libraries are distributed using an Artifactory server. **This server is not public, but I do hand out credentials on request**.
    - Alternatively, replace the dependencies (`implementation 'com.frostnerd.utilskt:....`) with git sub-modules (`implementation project(...)`) after cloning the libraries.
 - I own a Font Awesome Pro license and use a lot of their icons.
 Most of the icons used in this project are accessible with a Font Awesome Free license, but not all necessarily are.
 Either you have to own a license yourself, or check whether a particular icon is also usable with the Free license.